Google to streamline privacy policies on March 1st: the backlash and response

-Google has announced that it'll be updating its privacy policy and terms of service across all of its products and services on March 1st.
-The company has launched a massive campaign to spread the word about the changes.
-Since the announcement, the company has faced scrutiny and criticism, including some questions from members of the US congress.
+Google updated its privacy policy and terms of service across all of its products and services on March 1st, 2012.
+The company launched a massive campaign to spread the word about the changes.
+Since the announcement, the company has faced scrutiny and criticism, including some questions from members of the US Congress and foreign powers.
 You can find the whole story here as it continues to develop.

 Google braces for fines in Europe over privacy policy